NanoCommons/user-handbook/docs/index.md

 }
 </script>

-This online resource collects and organizes knowledge and training materials for the two strongly interlinked areas of data management for nanomaterials and nanoinformatics as well as areas like Safe-and-Sustainable-by-Design directly profiting from data, tools and services.
+This online resource collects and organizes knowledge and training materials for the two strongly interlinked areas of data management for nanomaterials and nanoinformatics as well as areas like Safe-and-Sustainable-by-Design and nanofabrication directly profiting from data, tools and services.
 {: .lead }

 If you are a